awsdocs/aws-greengrass-developer-guide/doc_source/image-classification-connector.md

 `MLFeedbackConnectorConfigId`  <a name="param-image-classification-feedbackconfigid"></a>
 The ID of the feedback configuration to use to upload model input data\.
 This must match the ID of a feedback configuration defined for the [ML Feedback connector](ml-feedback-connector.md)\.
 This parameter is required only if you want to use the ML Feedback connector to upload model input data and publish predictions to an MQTT topic\.
-Display name in console: **ML Feedback connector configuration ID**
+Display name in the AWS IoT console: **ML Feedback connector configuration ID**
 Required: `false`
 Type: `string`
 Valid pattern: `^$|^[a-zA-Z0-9][a-zA-Z0-9-]{1,62}$`